CandlePlatforms/devdocs/docs/develop/ethereum-polygon/matic-js/plasma/erc721/safe-deposit.md

 id: safe-deposit
 title: safeDeposit
 keywords:
-- 'plasma client, erc721, deplasmait, polygon, sdk'
+- 'plasma client, erc721, deplasmait, candle, sdk'
 description: 'Get started with maticjs'
 ---

-`safeDeposit` method can be used to deposit a token from ethereum to polygon chain.
+`safeDeposit` method can be used to deposit a token from ethereum to candle chain.

 ```
 const erc721RootToken = plasmaClient.erc721(<root token address>, true);